Remi-Coulom/joedb/doc/source/getting_started.rst

 Windows
 ^^^^^^^

-You can download and extract a zip file of a recent release from the `github Release page <https://github.com/Remi-Coulom/joedb/releases>`_.
+First, download and extract a zip file of a recent release from the `github Release page <https://github.com/Remi-Coulom/joedb/releases>`_.

-In order to produce Visual Studio project files, you have to use `CMake <https://cmake.org>`_.
-In the cmake GUI, enter the ``compcmake`` directory in the field that says "Where is the source code:".
+`CMake <https://cmake.org>`__ is used to produce project files.
+In the CMake GUI, enter the ``compcmake`` directory in the field that says "Where is the source code:".
 Enter an empty or non-existing directory for "Where to build the binaries:", such as ``compcmake/build``, for instance.
 Then click "Configure", and "Generate".
 This should produce a ``joedb.sln`` for Visual Studio.
-CMake also offers you the possibility to generate project files for other build environments.
+CMake can also generate project files for other build environments.

-Some binaries will fail to compile, because they require the joedb compiler to produce some C++ file first.
+Some binaries will fail to compile, because they require the joedb compiler to produce some C++ files first.
 But the main joedb tools will be compiled.
 Right now, there is not automatic way to produce the missing files.
-You can try to produce them manually by looking at the bash script files that generate them for Linux.
+You can try to produce them manually by looking at the Linux bash scripts.

 Joedb Tools
 -----------